 The author is responsible for submitting the primary material for the application, including the Author’s Form, a complete list of images, sources, rights requested and obtained, and costs per image, and materials from the manuscript itself.
-The author is also responsible for requesting and confirming submission of several components of the application from the publisher, including the Publisher’s Form, two or more reader's reports, and a detailed budget for the book.
+The author is also responsible for requesting and confirming submission of several components of the application from the publisher, including the Publisher’s Form and two or more reader's reports.

 The author ensures all materials listed in the Checklist below are sent as separate email attachments to Beth Eifrig email@example.com (receipt provided).
 (The publisher should submit materials listed below.)

 Applications submitted solely by publishers or for production support will not be accepted.
 Publishers may submit an application for production costs for the same title to the Millard Meiss Publication Fund.